Dammit. I’m doing it again.

 Eventually, I realized his stunning good looks, southern accent, tattoos and being a great lay, was all Mr. Audi had going for him.
 He was one of those guys who said one thing, but he meant something else.

-Anyway, getting back to Hot Dog Guy… Hot Dog Guy was also an executive, which, believe it or not, I don’t necessarily consider it to be a good thing!
-From my own experience, living in New York City, executives are usually a whole other animal – and not the cute/nice kind, either.
-Usually, executives have too much money (more money, more problems), they drink a lot, and they usually are on the road traveling for meetings.
+Anyway, getting back to Hot Dog Guy… Hot Dog Guy was also an executive, which, believe it or not, I don’t necessarily consider it to be a good thing.
+From my own experience living in New York City, executives are usually a whole other animal – and not the cute/nice kind, either.
+Usually, executives have too much money (more money, more problems), they drink a lot, and they are usually on the road traveling for meetings all the time.
 You know what they say about men who travel for work…couple that with the heavy drinking?

 Ya, I’m all set.

-So, to me, the really good-looking, never-been-married guys with no kids, who lived an hour away (Mr. Audi & Red Sox Guy), were better choices than dating the executive who had two kids and an ex-wife, and who only lived 8 minutes away.
+So, to me, at that time, the really good-looking, never-been-married guys, with no kids, who lived an hour away (Mr. Audi & Red Sox Guy), were better choices than dating the executive who had two kids and an ex-wife, and who only lived 8 minutes away.

 What was I thinking?!